MileHacker Logo

 Considerate Conduct

-• Sensitive Topics: Political discussions can be sensitive.
+• Sensitive Topics: Political debates can be mindful.
 It is best to avoid these subjects unless invited by a local you know well.

 • Poverty: Avoid flaunting wealth.
 Be mindful of socio-economic differences and avoid creating dependency through direct handouts.

 • Gender & LGBTQ+: Bolivia is generally a conservative society.
-While technically legal, social acceptance for LGBTQ+ people varies.
+While technically legal, social acceptance for INDIVIDUALS from the lgbtq+ community varies.
 Being discreet is suggested outside private settings.

 • Attending Local Events: Participate in or observe local festivals and ceremonies with an open mind and respectful demeanor, immersing yourself in the traditions.